MichalLytek/type-graphql/docs/types-and-fields.md

 }
 ```

-Then we need to declare which class properties should be mapped to GraphQL fields.
+Then we declare which class properties should be mapped to the GraphQL fields.
-To do this, we use `@Field` decorator, which is also used to collect the metadata from TypeScript reflection system:
+To do this, we use the `@Field` decorator, which is also used to collect metadata from the TypeScript reflection system:

 ```typescript
 @ObjectType()